JDavidsson/LooperJack/README.md

 <img src="https://github.com/JDavidsson/LooperJack/blob/master/gui_demo.png" width="350">

-### Background
+### Background and goals

-This program is much like a loop-pedal.
-The aim is to be able to easily and quickly make record audio loops for e.g. practice or play-a-long.
+The goal is to be able to easily and quickly make record audio loops for e.g. practice or play-a-long, much like a loop-pedal.

-#### Version
+### Version
 1.0

+#### Current state

+The program works but there's a few bugs here and there.

 #### Installation